avielmenter/eventfeeler/api/README.md

 [{
     comment_id : {                                      // EventFeeler ID for the comment
         type : {
-            orig_id: [String],                          // ID in the original comment datasource
+            orig_id: String,                            // ID in the original comment datasource
             from: String                                // name of the datasource this comment comes from },
         unique: true